Noiaa/recipe-franz-googledocs/README.md

-# recipe-franz-googledocs
-A very short and easy plugin for Google docs in Franz
+# Franz 5 Recipe: Google Docs, Sheets and Slides
+This recipe integrates Google Docs, Sheets and Slides into Franz.

+You can get the latest version of Franz [here](https://meetfranz.com/).